Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Empirical evidence on self-resolving prediction markets}

-\textcite{ahlstrom-vij_self-resolving_2020} conducted a simple empirical analysis focused on the research question: Are self-resolving prediction markets useful for information elicitation?
-The study is a randomized trial.
+\textcite{ahlstrom-vij_self-resolving_2020} conducts a randomized trial.
 One group is assigned to play on self-resolving prediction markets, whereas the control group plays on a regular prediction market.
-The subjects acted with play-money only and were paid a flat fee.
-The most successful trader got a small bonus payment.
-The predictive accuracy of both markets were compared to determine whether self-resolving prediction markets are significantly worse.
-The studies design is as follows: The task is to predict the share of black balls in an urn.
-The subjects individually observed independent draws from the urn over time and the evolving price on the market.
-The market price is of course shared among all individuals.
-Thereby, individuals did get information on the observations of other individuals via the market price.
-Surprisingly, in this study, self-resolving prediction markets are as accurate as regular prediction markets in predicting the share of black balls.
-This finding is also highly significant.
-Whilst the study design is almost flawless, the groundbreaking result must be interpreted with respect to the study's setting.
-Participants were recruited via Prolific and had a shockingly low rate of passing the comprehension check.
-Maybe players did not understand how the self-resolving prediction market differs from a regular prediction market.
-This could explain why there is no difference between the two markets.
-Even if just a small portion of the subjects treated the self-resolving prediction market like an actual prediction market, truth-telling is a very straightforward strategy for everyone else.
-More generally, it is uncertain how this 10-minute Prolific experience generalizes to settings with experts.
+The respondents acted with play-money only.
+The most successful trader got a small bonus payment on top of the reward for participating.
+The predictive accuracy of both markets was compared to determine whether self-resolving prediction markets are significantly worse.
+Respondents were tasked with predicting the share of black balls in an urn.
+The respondents individually observed independent draws from the urn over time and the evolving price on the market.
+All respondents observed the same market price, thus receiving indirect information about other respondents' observations.
+Surprisingly, self-resolving prediction markets were as accurate as regular prediction markets in predicting the share of black balls.
+This finding is also highly statistically significant.
+However, the result must be interpreted with respect to the study's setting.
+Respondents were recruited via Prolific and had a shockingly low rate of passing the comprehension check.
+Perhaps they did not understand how the self-resolving prediction market differs from a regular prediction market.
+This would explain why there is no difference between the two markets.
+More generally, it is uncertain how this 10-minute Prolific experience generalizes to settings we care about.